|Weight||116kg (18st 3lb)|

 Stepping stones in the game have taken Ben Morgan to Dursley RFC at the age of five, to Cinderford, then to Merthyr, the Scarlets and into the England Elite Squad with an initial cap off the bench in the 13-6 win over Scotland at Murrayfield in February 2012 and his first in the No. 8 jersey against Wales at Twickenham three weeks later.

 He also played in the starting side in England’s outstanding 24-22 win over France in Paris and created the second try for Ben Foden near the posts with a rampaging break and supreme offload.
-Six days later, he won the man of the match award after producing an irrepressible display in the 30-9 victory over Ireland at Twickenham, started the first two summer Tests against South Africa in Durban and Johannesburg and was a try-scorer when the midweek XV beat the South African Barbarians North 57-31 at Potchefstroom.
+Six days later, he won the man of the match award after producing an irrepressible display in the 30-9 victory over Ireland at Twickenham, started the first two summer Tests in 2012 against South Africa in Durban and Johannesburg and was a try-scorer when the midweek XV beat the South African Barbarians North 57-31 at Potchefstroom.

 Ben had returned to England’s starting side against South Africa a year earlier, a week after scoring his first try hat-trick at professional level in Gloucester’s 46-20 win over London Welsh in the LV= Cup match at Kingsholm.